ES-Nix/get-nix/src/examples/overrideAttrs.md

 # echo d270c41c27556b41150c9a3af47fe8c1a9a1e8c3ed4838b7e0c5d5e312260827  hello | sha256sum -c
 '
 ```
-TODO: why it is not deterministic, has the same sha256sum?
+TODO: why it is not deterministic, has not the same sha256sum?

 ```bash